Darragh-Nugent/Terrain-Generator/A2_response_to_criteria.md

 - **Student number:** n11547227
 - **Partner name (if applicable):** Bon Nguyen
 - **Application name:** Winterscape
-- **Two line description:** We have created an app that allows users to both generate 3D terrain images as well as simulate snowfall
+- **Two line description:** We have created an app that allows users to both generate 3D terrain images as well as simulate snowfall.
 - **EC2 instance name or ID:**
-i-08cbbd9b4e9dbb965
+i-023f65507fce85ab8
 ------------------------------------------------

 ### Core - First data persistence service

 - **AWS service name:**  PostgresSQL
 - **What data is being stored?:** Terrain Metadata
-- **Why is this service suited to this data?:** Terrain metadata is highly structured and fits naturally into a relational, tabular format
+- **Why is this service suited to this data?:** Terrain metadata is highly structured and fits naturally into a relational, tabular format.
-- **Why is are the other services used not suitable for this data?:** Given the data's tabular nature, NoSQL databases or S3 buckets won't have as efficient reads/writes as SQL databases
+- **Why is are the other services used not suitable for this data?:** Given the data's tabular nature, NoSQL databases or S3 buckets won't have as efficient reads/writes as SQL databases.
 - **Bucket/instance/table name:** s289.terrains
-- **Video timestamp:**
+- **Video timestamp:** 00:10
 - **Relevant files:**
     - src/db.js
     - src/models/terrainModel.js